Join Us for Our Guided Watershed Tours!

-For the sixth year in a row, we are happy to offer Guided Watershed Tours.
-Join our staff and expert guest naturalists for outdoor education programming featuring diverse ecological themes in the Ausable, Boquet, and Saranac River watersheds.
+For the seventh year in a row, we are happy to offer Guided Watershed Tours.
+Join our staff and other experts for outdoor activities featuring diverse ecological themes in the Ausable, Boquet, and Saranac River watersheds.
 Watershed tours are designed to engage people of all ages and abilities in outdoor recreational activities, while also inspiring participants to be active stewards of their local environment.
-Celebrate or kindle your appreciation for the natural beauty of the northern Adirondacks and leave with a better understanding of what threatens our local environment - and what you can do to protect these biodiverse habitats.
+Celebrate or kindle your appreciation for the natural beauty of the northern Adirondacks and leave with a better understanding of threats to our local environment – and what you can do to protect these diverse habitats.

 What to Expect